Jedius/jVim/README.md

 jVim
 ====
-create link to .vimrc in home directory in first string of .vimrc fix path to your jVim folder
+- create link to .vimrc in home directory;
+- in first string of .vimrc fix path to your jVim folder;

 TODO
 ====